lancedb/lance/README.md

 * Version, compare and diff computer vision datasets easily.

 Lance is powered by Lance Format, an Apache-Arrow compatible columnar data format which is an alternative to Parquet, Iceberg and Delta.
-Lance has 50-100x faster query performance for visual data use cases.
+Lance has 50-100x faster query performance for use cases using computer vision data.

 Lance currently supports DuckDB.